Hexagonalization of Fishnet integrals II: overlaps and multi-point correlators: Disk integrals: SoV representation

-The spinning term that multiplies the matrix part of $\mathbf{T}_{413}$ as it appears in \eqref{Tile_I|} contains a transposition in the indices of the magnons $\mathbf{Y}_m$, which is not optimal for gluing.
+The scalar part of the coordinate dependence is equal to \eqref{scalar_fact_quad}, whereas the spinning term differs.
+Indeed, the spinning term that comes with the matrix part of $\mathbf{T}_{413}$, as it appears in \eqref{Tile_I|}, contains a transposition of the spin indices of excitations $\mathbf{Y}_m$, which is not optimal for gluing.
 It is convenient to use the property \eqref{moving_spins} on the second tile: